aosbornee/DevOps-Work/Notes/Week9-Networking/Connecting-Private-DB-To-Internet.md

 unable to resolve host ip xx-xx-xx-xx
 ```

-- To solve this we need to enter our
+- To solve this we need to enter our hosts on etc fold